vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 Data privacy and communications privacy are guided by similar principles, emphasizing consent, transparency, and data minimization while balancing privacy rights with societal interests.
 These areas aim to safeguard individuals' control over their personal information, whether stored or transmitted.
 Key principles include:

 1. **Consent**:   Must be freely given, specific, informed, unambiguous, revocable, and documented.
 Consent may not be valid in situations with power imbalances or required when processing is necessary to satisfy legal obligations or implement contracts.
-So-called “dark patterns,” which are practices of seeking consent that effectively obscure, subvert, or impair the consumer’s autonomy, decision-making or choice (for example, confusing user interfaces or hidden disclosures) are not allowed in most jurisdictions.
+So-called “dark patterns,” which are practices of seeking consent that effectively obscure, subvert, or impair the consumer’s autonomy, decision-making or choice (for example, confusing user interfaces or hidden disclosures) are prohibited in many jurisdictions.
 2. **Notice/Transparency**: Organizations must clearly disclose their data handling practices.
-Privacy notices should be concise, transparent, and easily understood.
+Privacy notices should be concise, transparent, and easily understandable.
 Changes to privacy practices must be promptly communicated.
 3. **Purpose Limitation**: Personal data should be collected for specific, explicit, and legitimate purposes, and it should not be used for purposes that are incompatible with those for which it was originally collected.
 4. **Data Minimization/Collection Limitation**: Organizations should collect only the minimum amount of personal data necessary to achieve the stated purpose.
 Excessive or irrelevant data should not be collected.
-5. **Storage Limitation**: Personal data should be retained only for as long as necessary to fulfill the purposes for which it was collected.
+5. **Storage Limitation**: Personal data should be retained only for as long as necessary to fulfill the purposes for which it was collected, consistent with legal limitations and requirements.
 Organizations should establish retention policies and securely dispose of data that is no longer needed.
-6. **Security**: Appropriate technical and organizational measures must be implemented to protect personal data from unauthorized access and other risks.
+6. **Security**: Appropriate technical, physical and administrative measures must be implemented to protect covered data from unauthorized access and other risks.
 This may include encryption, access controls, and regular security assessments.
 7. **Individual Rights**: Individuals have certain rights regarding their personal data, including the right to access their data, the right to request corrections or deletions (”the right to be forgotten”), the right to object to certain uses of their data, and the right to data portability (the ability to transfer their data from one organization to another).
-8. **Accuracy**: Personal data should be accurate, complete, and up-to-date.
+8.	**Data Integrity**: Personal data should be accurate, complete, up-to-date, and trustworthy throughout its lifecycle.
+The core principles of data integrity include consistency across systems, authenticity verification, and non-repudiation mechanisms.¶
 9. **Accountability**: Organizations are responsible for complying with data privacy laws and demonstrating compliance.
 This may involve conducting privacy impact assessments, appointing a data protection officer, and maintaining records of data processing activities.
 10. **Recordkeeping**: Maintain accurate logs of consumers' profiles, data decisions, and data usage, including sales and marketing campaigns and instances of data disclosure to third parties.